 Here at Enviroply, we are the North West’s leading roofing experts.
-From sedum roofs, to hot melt roof systems, we can provide a variety of effective roofing solutions for any commercial or industrial property.
+We can provide a variety of effective roofing solutions for any commercial or industrial property.
 Our single ply roofing membranes are one of the most popular roofing options, and these are always paired with high quality insulation features.
 But the issue of insulation, is often a contentious one.
 This is where the warm roof vs cold roof debate takes centre stage.
 So should you create a warm roof or a cold roof?
 And what exactly is the difference between these two options?
 Well we have produced this guide to warm roofs and cold roofs: what’s the difference and when should you choose them?

 What is a warm roof or a cold roof?